-- You need to borrow money and there is no cheaper alternative available.
 Refinance is a practical way to borrow money.
 But, remember that you are putting your property at stake.
 If you want to borrow money for a trivial reason, think of how it is going to affect your finances.
 For example, would you refinance your home to get a new car?
 Or, do you plan to pay for your child’s education using your property?

-- You want to change the term of the loan.
 Do you intend to pay off your loans longer?
 Longer terms may mean lower monthly dues, but it can also mean higher interest rates or higher overall fees.
 Make sure that you discuss the exact figures to expect before signing the refinancing agreement.

-- Debt consolidation.
 If you have many debts and you cannot keep up with the payments, you can refinance a loan for consolidation purposes.

-It may take some time to get over a bad credit.
+It may take some time to get over bad credit.
 It takes financial discipline and determination to stick with a working budget before you can finally manage your debts.
 Increasing your credit score is also an entirely different story.
-While you pay your debts, you may have to work on some credit file mistakes and some debt repayment strategies to ensure that your score will build up overtime.
+While you pay your debts, you may have to work on some credit file mistakes and some debt repayment strategies to ensure that your score will build up over time.

 But, if you want to come to terms with your creditors as quickly as possible, debt consolidation is a good debt management strategy you should not ignore.
 It helps you settle your unpaid debts, stop collectors from knocking on your door and probably prevent them from filing a collection case against you.

 Debt consolidation can help you when simply cutting back on your expenses so you can repay your debts is not enough.
-If you barely keep up your daily needs because of piled up debts with high interest cost and charges and you think you don’t have the time to track and correct inconsistent spending habits, debt consolidation can do the trick.
+If you barely keep up your daily needs because of piled up debts with high-interest cost and charges and you think you don’t have the time to track and correct inconsistent spending habits, debt consolidation can do the trick.

 While refinancing a loan to consolidate debt is not a magic formula to improve your finances, it can certainly make it better.
 It rolls all your debts into one, makes it easier to pay and allows you to get the interest rates fees and charges that work on your budget.